viamrobotics/docs/docs/services/motion/_index.md

 {{% alert title="Note" color="note" %}}

-The code examples below assume that you have a robot configured with a gripper, and that you add the required code to connect to your robot and import any required packages at the top of your code file.
+The following code examples assume that you have a robot configured with a gripper, and that you add the required code to connect to your robot and import any required packages at the top of your code file.
 Go to your robot's **code sample** tab on the [Viam app](https://app.viam.com) for boilerplate code to connect to your robot.

 {{% /alert %}}